mindrays/blogpost/_posts/2020-11-27-artsy-stuff.md

  ![]({{ site.baseurl }}/images/Artsy stuff/wall_decor.jpg "rectangular coasters from Michael's")

- I needed few coasters for home, so I got a few plain wooden coasters from Michaels and Ikea.
+ I needed a few coasters for home, so I got a few plain wooden coasters from Michaels and Ikea.
 I painted them using Acrylics.
 Then I coated a layer of mod podge for a shiny and waterproof finish.

 ### 2) DIY Wall decor